ngroegli/hacky-easter-2024/Level6-Hexagon/LostInPrimes/README.md

 Hint: Find a way to list / download numbers from the server, and search by what you can read and see here.
 Someone leaked parts of the number, check the download.

 # Solution
 From the leaked_part.png we can see that all visible numbers are 0 or 1.
-Furthermore, on Factordb we can see that the line length is exactly 120 characters long.
 With the search feature, we can generate a download URL to get primes from the DB:

     mindig = 27000
     perpage = integer